 The Angry Spouse/Relative Healing

-Excessive anger is one of the major sources of marital and family stress.
-Recent research also demonstrates that it is a leading factor predisposing adults to heart attacks (Circulation, 2016).
-The recognition, understanding and resolution of this powerful emotion are important for the health and happiness of marriages, children, and families.
-We will demonstrate how to resolve marital anger through a process of understanding and of growing in the virtues that can result in self-mastery over this powerful and complex emotion that we all experience daily.
+Excessive anger and irritability are major threats to psychological, medical and spiritual health.
+The recognition, understanding of the numerous origins and resolution of this powerful and complex emotion are important for the health and happiness of marriages, children, and families.
+Composite case studies are presented that will demonstrate how to resolve marital anger through a process of understanding and growing in the virtue of forgiveness.

-Our APA textbook on the treatment of excessive anger, Forgiveness Therapy: An Empirical Guide for Resolving Anger and Restoring Hope, cites both the research studies of my co-author, Dr. Robert Enright, U-W, Madison, and our clincial studies that demonstrate the effectiveness of this approach in diminishing marital conficts related to the failure to resolve family of origin and marital conflicts.
-A past president of the American Psychological Association, Dr. Frank Farley, has described Forgiveness Therapy asan important new system of psychotherapy that should have its place with other major systems of psychotherapy in the mental health field.
+Our APA textbook on the treatment of excessive anger, Forgiveness Therapy: An Empirical Guide for Resolving Anger and Restoring Hope, cites both the research studies of my co-author, Dr. Robert Enright, U-W, Madison, and our clinical work with couples over the past forty years.
+Both demonstrate the effectiveness of this approach in diminishing marital conflicts.
+A past president of the American Psychological Association, Dr. Frank Farley, has described Forgiveness Therapy as "an important new system of psychotherapy that should have its place with other major systems of psychotherapy in the mental health field."

 The Harmful Effects of Expressed Anger

 Now let's look at several studies that demonstrate how harmful excessive anger is to marriages.